kswelder/list_exercisies_project/README.md

 ```

 ## How to use
-Use terminal this command to init your project and init your learn
+Use terminal this command to init your project and init your learn.

 ```
     java -jar Exercisies-Project-Initializr.jar